 - 2 tbsp water

-- Cook rice noodles based on package instructions.
+- Cook vermicelli rice noodles based on package instructions.
 When done, drain and set aside.
-If it will be set aside for a while, rinse noodles in cold water to prevent them from sticking together and overcooking.
+If rice noodles are set aside for a while, rinse noodles in cold water to prevent them from sticking together and overcooking.

-- While noodles are cooking, prepare and chop the vegetables – lettuce, carrots, cilantro, mint leaves.
+- While vermicelli rice noodles are cooking, prepare and chop the vegetables – lettuce, carrots, cilantro, mint leaves.
 Shred rotisserie chicken.

 - In a mason jar, combine all the dressing ingredients.
 Shake to mix well.